The Holocaust in Estonia: Murders of Jews

-The Jews who had remained in Estonia (929 according to the most recent calculation) were murdered.
+The Jews who remained in Estonia (929 according to the most recent calculation) were murdered.
 Fewer than a dozen Estonian Jews are known to have survived the war in Estonia.

 German policy toward the Jews in Estonia

-The Estonian state archives contain death certificates and lists of Jews shot dated July, August, and early September 1941.
+The Estonian state archives contain death certificates and lists of Jews executed dated July, August, and early September 1941.
 For example, the official death certificate of Rubin Teitelbaum, born in Tapa on January 17, 1907, states laconically in a form with item 7 already printed with only the date left blank: "7.
 By a decision of the Sicherheitspolizei on September 4, 1941, condemned to death, with the decision being carried out the same day in Tallinn."
 Teitelbaum's crime was "being a Jew" and thus constituting a "threat to the public order".

 On September 11, 1941 an article entitled "Juuditäht seljal" – "A Jewish Star on the Back" appeared in the Estonian mass-circulation newspaper Postimees.
-It stated that Dr. Otto-Heinrich Drechsler, the High Commissioner of Ostland, had proclaimed ordinances in accordance with which all Jewish residents of Ostland from that day onward had to wear visible yellow six-pointed Star of David at least 10 cm. in diameter on the left side of their chest and back.
+It stated that Otto-Heinrich Drechsler, the High Commissioner of Ostland, had issued ordinances requiring all Jewish residents of Ostland from that day on to wear a visible yellow six-pointed Star of David at least 10 cm. in diameter on the left side of their chest and back.

 On the same day regulations issued by the Sicherheitspolizei were delivered to all local police departments proclaiming that the Nuremberg Laws were in force in Ostland, defining who is a Jew, and what Jews could and could not do.
-Jews were prohibited from changing their place of residence, walking along the sidewalk, using any means of transportation, going to theatres, museums, cinema, or school.
+Jews were prohibited from changing their place of residence, walking on the sidewalk, using any means of transportation, going to theatres, museums, cinema, or school.
 The professions of lawyer, physician, notary, banker, or real estate agent were declared closed to Jews, as was the occupation of street hawker.
-The regulations also declared that the property and homes of Jewish residents were to be confiscated.
-The regulations emphasized that work to this ends was to be begun as soon as possible, and that lists of Jews, their addresses, and their property were to be completed by the police by September 20, 1941.
+The regulations also declared that the property and homes of Jewish residents would be confiscated.
+The regulations emphasized that work to this end was to begin as soon as possible, and that police were to compile lists of Jews, their addresses, and their property by September 20, 1941.